MediaComem/comem-travel-log-ionic-setup/README.md

 and that you are familiar with the [documentation of the reference API](https://devmobil-travel-log-api.herokuapp.com).

 You will need to have [Node.js](https://nodejs.org) installed.
-The latest LTS (Long Term Support) version is recommended (^14.0.0 at the time of writing).
+The latest LTS (Long Term Support) version is recommended (^16.0.0 at the time of writing).

 <a href="#top">↑ Back to top</a>

 ## Features

 This guide describes a proposed list of features and an example user interface based on those features.
-This is only a suggestion ; you can support other features and should definitely make a different user interface (the proposal below is not necessarily the best approach)
+**This is only a suggestion** ; you can support other features and should definitely make a different user interface (the proposal below is not necessarily the best approach)

 The proposed app should allow users to do the following: